03 Nov 2011 10 Comments

 I’m sharing these for week 6 of the 12 Weeks of Christmas Cookie Exchange.
 I can’t believe there’s only 6 weeks left!
 I got this recipe from Chocolate Covered Katie and V.K.
 Rees Photography.
 I’d seen Katie’s recipe for cookie dough dip a while ago and thought it sounded very…interesting!
 I saw this cookie ball version on V.K.
 Rees Photography and the photos were so beautiful they convinced me to make them today!
 (All her photography is incredible.
 I’m definitely inspired).

-The interesting part of this recipe is that instead of flour, the dough is made out of Chickpeas.
+The interesting part of this recipe is that instead of flour, more about the dough is made out of Chickpeas.
 Umm yeah.
 But so many reviews said it was really good that I decided to take the chance and make it.
 If I’m being completely honest, I didn’t really like them…but that’s just me!
 I thought I’d still share the recipe because so many other people have had success with it.
 It’s really easy to make so you might as well give it a shot!
 If you like it, you’ll have a great, healthy dessert :)

 Healthy Cookie Dough Balls